raysonong/getfood_project/README.md

 ## About

-This is a food delivery mobile application developed using Flutter.
+This is a food delivery android application developed using Flutter.